 Next is to learn the proper technique.
 This meant leaving the bait on the bottom of the lake.
-Most of the time the less we would would move the bait the better.
+Most of the time the less we would move the bait the better.

-Most of the time was spent sitting and waiting until we seen the slightest drop on the end of the rod.
+Most of the time was spent sitting and waiting until we saw the slightest drop on the end of the rod.
 Then we’d nail a hard hook set.
 Therefore, paying attention to our rods was essential for success.

 Sometimes the fish would be suspended.
 It was occasionally worth our time to reel up higher in the column to chase these fish.
 However, this was the anomaly, not the norm.

 Once hooked, it was important to not “bob” the rod, making sure we have tension on the line at all times.

 The wildest part of fishing lake trout this way was the experience.
 Having such lightweight gear meant the bend in the rod was incredible.
 Each and every hit was a fight a to the top, and sometimes there would be so much action that we would each have fish on at the same time.

 As for a comparison, I liken it to sturgeon fishing.
 With sturgeon, we would leave a pile of worms at the bottom of the water, waiting for a quick bend in the rod, then proceed to have a long and grueling fight to the top.

 Vertical jigging for lake trout was similar, but the pay off was much, much more frequent than that.
 Another bonus was that we were reeling up from 100 feet, not 20.

 Of course, I recommend that you try this method on your own; but perhaps one of the best ways to learn it is to head up to the lake yourself.